 Your weeds did not appear overnight and they do not need to disappear in one day.
-However tempting, try not to do all of your weeding in one day.
-Break it up into smaller, more manageable periods and spread the effort (and strain) across multiple sessions – perhaps 30 minutes of weeding at a time.
+I recommend you do not do all of your weeding in one day.
+Break it up into smaller, more manageable periods and spread the effort (and strain) across multiple sessions — I recommend no more than 15 to 20 minutes of weeding during each individual session.

 Besides your weeding tools, I recommend that you have the following items when you weed your garden: